 Making repayments on time

-The new credit reporting system means it is more important than ever to make your repayments on time, as late or missed payments will show up in your credit report.
-If you are finding it hard to make repayments or if you have lost your source of income, contact your credit provider right away.
+Late or missed payments will show up in your credit report, so it is very important to make your repayments on time, and if you are finding it hard to make repayments or if you have lost your source of income, contact your credit provider right away.
 They may be able to help you restructure your repayment obligations.

 Financial counselling services and hardship assistance are also available to help you get back on top of your financial situation.
 Financial counsellors work in community organisations and provide advice about credit and debt issues.
 Financial counselling is free, independent and confidential.